New Lodge, Belfast

-The New Lodge (An Lóiste Nua) is an urban, working class Catholic community in Belfast, Northern Ireland, immediately to the north of the city centre.
+The New Lodge is an urban, working class Catholic community in Belfast, Northern Ireland, immediately to the north of the city centre.
 The landscape is dominated by several large tower blocks.
 The area has a number of murals, mostly sited along the New Lodge Road.
 The locality is demarcated by Duncairn Gardens, Antrim Road, Clifton Street, and dependent on opinion, York Street or North Queen Street.
 North Queen Street and Duncairn Gardens have often seen rioting between republicans and loyalists.
 The New Lodge is also an electoral ward of Belfast City Council.

 History

 The area now known as the New Lodge was once open farmland within the original 17th-century city walls of the town of Belfast.

 The name of the area probably derives from the farm lodge at Solitude, now the location of the home ground of Cliftonville F.C.
 The Old Lodge Road, now largely demolished, ran from Peter's Hill to the bottom of the Oldpark Road, while the New Lodge Road would have continued along the line of the modern Cliftonville Road.

 With Belfast's explosive expansion as an industrial city in the 19th century, the New Lodge developed as a built up, inner-city area; its residents came from both the Protestant and Catholic communities.
 The area between Lepper Street and the Antrim Road was largely filled with slum housing for the workers in the Lepper Mill, while the area between York Street and North Queen Street provided the same standard of accommodation for workers in the Gallagher tobacco factory and York Street Mill on York Street.

 The area between the New Lodge Road and Duncairn Gardens was historically occupied by the better-off working-class families, while Duncairn Gardens itself and Clifton Street were upmarket well into the 20th century.

 Victoria Barracks, a major British army barracks, was an important feature of the area.
 The only remnants of it are the street name where about 10 former officers' houses remain in use today, the old barrack wall (on North Queen Street beside the police station) and the former army gym, now a social centre known locally as "The Recy."

 The New Lodge was heavily damaged in the Belfast Blitz in 1941, in which many streets were laid waste by the concentrated bombing on the nearby factories, mills and army barracks; Burke Street, which ran between Dawson and Annadale streets was completely levelled in the 15–16 April Easter Tuesday raid, with all its inhabitants killed.
 The subsequent destruction of large swathes of housing stock began a process of movement to the suburbs and depopulation which continues to the present.
 After the Second World War, many people from the New Lodge moved to new housing developments in suburban areas like Ballymurphy, New Barnsley, Rathcoole and Glengormley.